 Search for existing text.
 Sources might include your CV or professional website; funding proposals; your department’s website; information provided to the College, the University, and/or the Board of Trustees as part of an approval process; slide presentations; and fliers, handouts, other printed pieces, and press releases used for publicity or recruitment purposes.
 Copy written for any of these purposes can be edited to work for your website.

 Try to think like your audience/s.
-While you are not your users, you might bear a more-than-passing resemblance to them in terms of interests, knowledge, and training.
-Think about what information you expect to see when you go to websites like the one you’re building, and what users need to know to participate in your activities (i.e., enroll in an academic program, join your research group, submit articles to the journal, etc.).
+While you are not your users, you might bear a more-than-passing resemblance to them in terms of interests, knowledge, and experience.
+Think about what information you expect to see when you go to websites like the one you’re building, and what users need to know to participate in your activities (i.e., enroll in an academic program, join your research group, attend an event, submit articles to the journal, etc.).